Mazelt/benchmark-opprf/README.md

 when the difference between client set and server set is too high. the polynomials get too big!
 Also the setup time for aby might be too much.

+Sweetspot important! when a client has just 2^10 elems but the server has 2^22 how much can we/should we increase the number of bins to decrease the polynomial size? plot the functions?

 *Differences between PSI types*
 Choose 3 or 4 parameter sets to test for.